 - Specialty tablets

-Some years ago, there were mentions of implementing support for Blackberry and Windows Phone, but that hasn’t happened yet.
+Few years ago, there were intentions of implementing support for Blackberry and Windows Phone, but so far, that hasn’t happened yet.

 3. Features of Private Tunnel

-Private Tunnel offers only a handful of server locations, including the US, Germany, Hong Kong, Sweden, Canada, Japan, etc. This isn’t enough for worldwide coverage, so you may not be able to connect from your geographic location, depending on where you are located.
+Private Tunnel provides a few number of server locations, including the US, Sweden, Germany, Hong Kong, Canada, Japan, etc. This isn’t enough for a global coverage, hence, it might be impossible to connect from your geographic location, depending on your location.